-For her creative endeavors on behalf of ABC, Ms. Provencio was named "Entertainment Marketer of the Year" in 2005 and 2007 by Ad Age.
+For her creative endeavors on behalf of ABC, Ms. Provencio was named “Entertainment Marketer of the Year” in 2005 and 2007 by Ad Age.
 She has also been nominated for numerous Promax/BDA Awards, winning several for on-air promotion campaigns that she developed.
-These include the "ABC House" branding campaign, as well as campaigns for such series as "Modern Family," "Lost," "Desperate Housewives," "Grey's Anatomy," "NYPD Blue" and "Alias," and the movie and miniseries "Oprah Winfrey Presents: Tuesday's with Morrie" and "Life with Judy Garland: Me and My Shadows."
+These include the “ABC House” branding campaign, as well as campaigns for such series as “Revenge,” “Modern Family,” “Lost,” “Desperate Housewives,” “Grey’s Anatomy,” “NYPD Blue” and “Alias,” and the movie and miniseries “Oprah Winfrey Presents: Tuesday’s with Morrie” and “Life with Judy Garland: Me and My Shadows.”

 In addition, Ms. Provencio was selected by a panel of executives to participate in ABC's mentoring program.
 She was chosen as one of People en Español's Most Powerful Women for 2013 and was voted one of 2011 and 2012's most powerful and influential Latinos from the Imagen Foundation.
 She was also voted one of the 50 Elite Hispanic Women two years in a row by Hispanic Business Magazine.
 She currently serves on the Promax/BDA Board of Directors.

 Born and raised in California, she holds a Bachelor of Arts in English from the University of California, Los Angeles.
 Ms. Provencio resides in Arcadia, California with her husband and son.